jtcriswell/SecDev19/docs/importvmimage.md

 minutes, since it needs to extract the roughly 7 GB virtual disk image.

-Note that VirtualBox might estimate this to take a long time, e.g. "40 minutes remaining", but this is because it doesn't know how big the image will end up being after decompression.
+Note that VirtualBox might estimate this to take a long time, e.g. "40 minutes remaining", but this is because it (apparently) doesn't know how big the image will end up being after decompression.
 In our experience this took no more than a few minutes, even on a machine with a conventional hard drive (non-SSD).

 *Figure 7: The "Importing Appliance" progress bar*